 - Tough - When this model is disabled, roll a d6.
 On a 5 or 6, remove 1 damage point from this model; it is no longer disabled and becomes knocked down.
 While knocked down this model loses Tough.

 - Killing Spree - If this model destroys one or more enemy models with a melee attack during its Combat Action, afterwards it can move 1" and make another melee attack.

-- Rapid Strike - This model has an additional melee attack each activation.
+- Rapid Strike - This model can make one additional melee attack each Combat Action.

 - Reposition [3"] - At the end of an activation in which it did not run or fail a charge, this model can advance up to 3", then its activation ends.

 - Veteran Leader [Trencher] - While in this model's CMD range, other friendly Trencher models gain +1 to attack rolls.

 Finn is Cygnar's unholy terror when it comes to killing infantry.
 Between his high MAT, Killing Spree, Weapon Master and Grievous Wounds, there is very little that can withstand his charge, and will chew through entire units if they are too tightly packed.
 Rapid Strike even gives him some insurance against an unlucky hit roll just to rub it into your opponent's face.
 He'll then reposition somewhere after the carnage so your opponent has one more problem to solve on their turn while they recover from the shock.